 Afraid I would scare them away, I crept forward as quietly as I could.
 We could not stand side by side due to the narrow footbridge, but I could see them once I stopped directly behind Craig.
 Before I had caught up, he witnessed two wolves dart into the woods from the trail.
-Three were still there, and of these, a big gray one was clearly the leader.
+Three were still there, and of these, a big gray one was clearly in charge.
 He looked directly at us and stepped forward on the bridge.
-It looked to us like he was ensuring that his pack could cross the bridge behind him into the safety of the woods while he kept an eye on us.
+It looked like he was ensuring that his pack could cross the bridge behind him into the safety of the woods while he kept an eye on us.
 Another gray wolf ran behind him into the trees, then a tall brown one moved forward to stand behind the first one.
 The two of them simply stood there and watched us.

 No one had any idea what to do – including the wolves, it appeared.
 Everything we had heard and read said that wolves avoid humans and will run when they get wind of people.
 Fleeting glimpses are all anyone is usually lucky enough to see.
 There are specific things hikers know to do when encountering bears in the backcountry, but what about a wolf pack?
 What is the etiquette in this type of situation?
 There was no passing lane; who had the right of way?
 Do we offer intel, like the coordinates of where we saw that lone moose the day before, as a kind of bridge toll?
 Should we get out our wallets and show them pictures of our dogs?
 It was unreal, and we just stood there dumbfounded.

 Although it had seemed like we were locked in a stand-off for several minutes, in reality the whole thing was probably over in under one minute.
-The wolves were tall and similar in size to our 85-lb German Shepard/Lab mix, but with longer legs.
-As soon as I saw them, I took out my camera and snapped three photos in succession without giving it time to focus.
+The wolves were tall and similar in size to our 80-lb German Shepard/Lab mix, but with longer legs.
+As soon as I saw them, I quietly took out my camera and snapped three photos in succession without giving it time to focus.
 It was then or never.
-The shots I ended up with consist of one gray blur in the trees, one photo of Craig - eyes like saucers - with the barely discernible form of a wolf ahead of him looking in the opposite direction, and one blurry shot of the (assumed) alpha and the brown wolf backing him up.
-It's better than nothing, and I was actually quite happy that I didn't accidentally step off the bridge and make a fun, prey-like spectacle of myself in the muck below.
+The shots I ended up with consist of one gray blur in the trees, one photo of Craig - eyes like saucers - with the barely discernible form of a wolf ahead of him looking in the opposite direction, and one blurry shot of the (assumed) alpha and the brown wolf backing him up (see above).
+It's better than nothing, and I was actually just happy that I didn't accidentally step off the bridge and make a fun, prey-like spectacle of myself in the muck below.

-The rest of that morning's hike is mostly a blur due to the elation we both felt.
+The rest of that morning's hike is mostly a blur due to the excitement we both felt.
 We stopped every fifteen seconds or so to re-tell the story to each other and confirm that it actually did happen.
 I do remember that the trail was very pleasant, with Chickenbone Lake to our immediate right most of the way, and we passed a beaver dam at some point.
 The happy mood we were in prevented us from getting the slightest bit bothered by how wet we continued to get from the dewy vegetation, and before we knew it, we arrived at McCargoe Cove.

 It was only 9:30 am, and once again we had the place practically to ourselves.
-We met a lone backpacker who had been hiking the length of Isle Royale via the Minong Ridge Trail, which is known to be very difficult.
-He had started out hiking from Windigo with his brother who quit after the first day.
+We met a lone backpacker who had been hiking the length of Isle Royale via the Minong Ridge Trail, which is known to be difficult.
+He had started out hiking from Windigo with his brother, who quit after the first day.
 Although the shelters here were not right on the water, ours had a nice view of the cove, and a large dock provided a good space to lie in the sun after braving the frigid water.
-I confess I was not actually brave at all and made quite an ass of myself trying to get in without actually getting in.
+(I was not actually brave at all and made quite an ass of myself trying to get in without actually getting in.)
 Later in the afternoon we would end up spending a couple of hours just sitting on the dock watching loons swim on the smooth glassy surface, and staring mesmerized at the perfect reflection of trees on the opposite shore.

 The remains of an old copper mine provided a fun, 2-mile roundtrip day hike just west on the Minong Ridge.
 We brought our headlamps (totally unnecessary) and ventured down into the old mine shaft, which still has a section of train track previously used to cart the mineral deposits out.
 Being a card-carrying rock nerd, I could have easily spent a couple of hours investigating the dark wet cave, but we returned to our shelter to make lunch and re-live our wolf encounter ten thousand more times.